Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

 - Clone Blueprint repo

-  We are going to clone a [blueprint repo](https://github.com/Neurotech-HQ/sarufi-heyoo-blueprint.git) and install required packages in our virtual environment.
+  We are going to clone a [blueprint repo](https://github.com/Neurotech-HQ/sarufi-heyoo-blueprint.git) and install the required packages in our virtual environment.

   ```bash
   git clone https://github.com/Neurotech-HQ/sarufi-heyoo-blueprint.git